Relationships and Sex Education (RSE) Policy

 Pupils are taught about what constitutes a healthy relationship, made aware of what is inappropriate sexual behaviour, as well as issues surrounding consent, body image, gender-identity and sexuality.
 Children are taught about the dangers of online sexual behaviour, including sexting and pornography.

-A separate, statutory component of health education includes teaching about ‘the changing adolescent body’ where children learn key facts about puberty and the changing adolescent body, particularly, from age 9 through to 11, including physical and emotional changes.
+A separate, statutory component of Health Education includes teaching about ‘Developing Bodies’ where children learn key facts about puberty and the changing adolescent body, particularly from age 9 through to 11, including physical and emotional changes.
 They also learn about menstrual well-being including the key facts about the menstrual cycle.

 Lessons are tailored to the maturity of children and delivered in an age-appropriate manner.
 Trevor-Roberts aims for these lessons to be inclusive and supportive, providing a safe space for children to ask questions and voice any worries they may have (e.g. using an anonymous questions box), within the limits of confidentiality and with supporting ground rules.
 RSE is taught by the Form Teachers in the Junior Department (Years 1 to 4) and by the English Teachers in the Senior Department up to Medius and Transitus (Year 6).
 In Secundus and Primus (Years 7 and 8), it is taught by the Head of PSHE.